AndromidasPanagiotis/JDBC-example/README.md

 Log-in systems checks if the user exists in the database and if the password is correct, then shows the related menu.

-head master log in :
+Head master credentials:
 	                    username: andro
 	                    password: 1234

-students log in:
+Students credentials:
 	                    username: peter
 	                    password: test1